 - 1. Press and hold the control button and the power button for 15-30 seconds until the status LED indicator flashes amber.
-See Product overview on page 52. - 2.
+See Product overview on page 62. - 2.
 Release the control button but continue to hold down the power button until the status LED indicator turns green. - 3.
 Release the power button and assemble the product. - 4.
 The process is now complete.
 The product has been reset to the factory default settings.
 If no DHCP server is available on the network, the default IP address is 192.168.0.90. - 5.
 Using the installation and management software tools to assign an IP address, set the password and access the video stream.

-You can also reset parameters to factory default through the device's web interface.
-Go to Maintenance > Factory default and click Default.
+It is also possible to reset parameters to factory default through the web interface.
+Go to Settings > System > Maintenance and click Default.